 Cheetah Research and Breeding Center

 In 1970, construction was completed on the Cheetah Research and Breeding Center, an 8-acre facility with 17 enclosures that mimic African savannah habitats.
 This off-exhibit area was built on the grounds of the San Diego Zoo Safari Park to house our population of African cheetahs.
 The work of the center is focused on understanding the complexities of cheetah reproductive biology and maximizing our breeding efforts with this vulnerable species.
-A diverse team of researchers from Behavioral Ecology and Reproductive Physiology, along with curators and animal care staff, work together to investigate behaviors specific to reproduction, with an emphasis on animal communication and endocrinology.
+A diverse team of researchers from Population Sustainability and Reproductive Sciences, along with curators and animal care staff, work together to investigate behaviors specific to reproduction, with an emphasis on animal communication and endocrinology.
 Our ongoing efforts here form an integral part of the National Cheetah Breeding Center Coalition, a multi-institutional endeavor that enables the exchange of genetically valuable individuals in order to create a sustainable cheetah population and help alleviate the threat of extinction.

 Pocket Mouse Conservation Breeding Facility

 The Pocket Mouse Conservation Breeding Facility is designed to house up to 250 Pacific pocket mice and their offspring in a dedicated 700-square-foot building located in a remote area of the San Diego Zoo Safari Park.
 The chosen site was the original home of the Infant Isolation Unit that served as a nursery to hand raise delicate and sensitive hoofstock species up until 2001.
 In 2011, we were awarded $45,000 from the California Department of Fish and Wildlife to remodel the building to accommodate a group of Pacific pocket mice captured in an emergency rescue effort.
-Here, our Applied Animal Ecology staff carry out breeding, behavioral observations, and ecological experiments to optimize the environment so that it supports healthy, behaviorally competent mice that are well prepared for release back into the wild.
+Here, our Recovery Ecology staff carry out breeding, behavioral observations, and ecological experiments to optimize the environment so that it supports healthy, behaviorally competent mice that are well prepared for release back into the wild.
 The facility currently houses 110 mice, and we plan to reintroduce the first group of 50 in spring of 2016.